qubic-li/client/README.md

 The trainer is the binary executable which is responsible for the training.
 The Trainer is automatically downloaded by the Client.
 This ensures, that you always have the latest updates and the most optimized training experience.

 #### QLI Trainer Options
-The following table shows the available trainer options.
+The following table shows the available trainers.

 |  Type 	|   Version Key (`gpuVersion`/`cpuVersion`)	|   Description	|
 |---	|---	|--- |